 The truth is, your hair has been through a lot!
 And just like you treat yourself with a nice bubble bath after a long, stressful week, your hair needs to be treated with some serious TLC.

-After you color the double bleached hair, it’s absolutely necessary that you apply regular moisture and protein treatments to maintain its health.
+After you color the double-bleached hair, it’s essential that you apply regular moisture and protein treatments to maintain its health.
 I suggest alternating these treatments every other week so that you can keep your hair balanced.

-Treating your hair with regular moisture and protein treatments is a definite “DO!” after coloring your double bleached hair.
+Treating your hair with regular moisture and protein treatments is important after coloring your double-bleached hair.

-Because your hair has been previously damaged, it is important that you avoid certain products and methods that will only damage it further.
-Keep reading to find out what you need to avoid when coloring your double bleached hair.
+As hair has been previously damaged, avoid certain products and methods that will only damage it further.
+Keep reading to find out what to avoid when coloring your double-bleached hair.

-1. Use a Permanent Hair Color to Color Your Double Bleached Hair
+#1.
+Don’t Use Permanent Hair Color on Your Double Bleached Hair.

-In order to protect the health and strength of your double bleached hair, it is important that you do not use a permanent hair color, but rather, a demi-permanent or semi-permanent color as stated above.
+In order to protect the health and strength of your double bleached hair, do not use a permanent hair color, but rather, a demi-permanent or semi-permanent color as stated above.

 The simple reason is this: it is more damaging to your hair than a demi-permanent or semi-permanent hair color.
 After bleaching your hair, it is already chemically altered.
 You have already broken down the bonds in your hair to lift color out of it.